openforis/collect-earth-online-doc/docs/source/project/survey.rst

 You can delete or edit your questions and answers after you create them.

 - To delete a question or a specific answer, click on the **[Trashcan]** icon next to the question or answer you would like to delete.
-- To edit a question or an answer, first type your edits into the box, then click the **Save** icon next to the edited question or answer.
+- To edit a question or an answer, first type your edits into the box, then click the **[Save]** icon next to the edited question or answer.

 .. thumbnail:: ../_images/project30.png
     :title: Edit a question
     :align: center
-    :width: 50%
+    :width: 80%

 Parent and child questions
 --------------------------